Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Multiplying is much faster than adding our results together with loops nested inside one another per dimension.
-All forms of counting sequentially by different amounts per dimension per loop or sigma inside one another can be reduced into simple, fast calculations using multiplication no matter how many we have.
+All forms of counting sequentially by different amounts per dimension can be reduced into simple, fast calculations using multiplication.

 <br /><br />